 What are prebiotics?
 How do they work?
 Should you use prebiotics or probiotics?
 What are the best prebiotics on sale today?
 In this article, we explain it all!

 Prebiotic refers to a substance which feeds the beneficial gut bacteria in your gut.

 While the two are often confused, prebiotics and probiotics are very different supplements.

 Probiotics deliver exogenous strains of various bacteria to your gut in the hope that they will help re-balance your microbiome.
 The end goal is to create a gut microbiome more conducive to digestive health, mental performance, and overall health.
 Probiotics do not seek to support your existing gut bacteria, but to bring in outside help.

 Prebiotics, on the other hand, provide nutrients to your existing gut bacteria to help them thrive.
-The best prebiotics will selectively feed the most healthful strains of bacteria in your gut, leaving the less helpful strains to effectively starve.
+The best supplements for gut health will selectively feed the most healthful strains of bacteria in your gut, leaving the less helpful strains to effectively starve.

 So probiotics introduce foreign bacteria species, while prebiotics feed the bacteria already present.

 For the last couple of years, probiotics been some of the most sought-after supplements in the world.